Ho-s/NestJS-GraphQL-TypeORM-PostgresQL/README.md

 There might be duplicate code when using this guard alongside `other interceptors`(name: `UseRepositoryInterceptor`) in this boilerplate.
 In such cases, you may need to adjust the code to ensure compatibility.

+### 7.4.
+GraphQL Status Code

+Based on the GraphQL status code standard, we write status codes accordingly.
+You can see more details [here](./graphql-status-code.md).

 ## 8. Custom CRUD

 To make most of GraphQL's advantage, We created its own api, such as GetMany or GetOne.